No-one at Yorkshire 'racist' - Hutton

 Last updated on .From the section Cricket

-Outgoing Yorkshire chairman Roger Hutton says there is no-one at the club he would "personally consider racist".
+Outgoing Yorkshire chairman Roger Hutton says there is no-one at the club he would "personally consider racist" but admitted its culture is "locked in the past".

-This is despite allegations being upheld against current employees after an investigation.
+He made the insistence despite allegations being upheld against current employees.

 Current batter Gary Ballance has admitted using racist terms towards former team-mate Azeem Rafiq.